Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Proposed Framework

 \subsection{Diversification of Metrics}

-The choice of similarity/dissimilarity metrics plays a very crucial role in the field of machine learning and pattern recognition \cite{Yin10_pr_kernSimLearn,Zhang11_tkde,Wang13_pcyuen,wang14_icml,anand14_pami}.
-In particular, unlike the supervised or semi-supervised learning, where the metric learning techniques can be performed to learn the metrics with the help of human supervision or prior assumptions \cite{Yin10_pr_kernSimLearn,Zhang11_tkde,Wang13_pcyuen,wang14_icml,anand14_pami}, in unsupervised learning it is generally very difficult to choose a proper metric given a task without prior knowledge.
+The choice of similarity/dissimilarity metrics plays a crucial role in the field of data mining and machine learning \cite{Wang13_pcyuen,xiong16_tkdd,li18_ijcv,liu19_tpami,chen19_tcyb,han19_nips}, especially for high-dimensional data analysis where the high-dimensionality further complicates the use of metrics \cite{xiong16_tkdd,han19_nips}.
+Some supervised or semi-supervised learning techniques have been developed to learn a suitable metric for some specific applications \cite{Wang13_pcyuen,xiong16_tkdd,li18_ijcv,liu19_tpami,chen19_tcyb,han19_nips}, but in unsupervised scenarios it is still very difficult to discover one or a few proper metrics given a task without prior knowledge.

-Instead of relying on one or a few manually-selected (or learned) metric, this paper proposes to jointly use a large number of randomly diversified metrics in a unified ensemble clustering framework.
-Toward this end, we first need to tackle two sub-problems here, i.e., how to create a large number of diversified metrics, and how to collectively exploit them in ensemble clustering.
+Instead of relying on one or a few selected or learned metrics, this paper proposes to jointly use a large number of randomly diversified metrics, which will be further coupled with a large number of random subspaces, in a unified ensemble clustering framework for high-dimensional data.
+Here, two sub-problems are involved, namely, how to create a large number of diversified metrics, and how to collectively exploit them in ensemble clustering.

 To create the diversified metrics, we take advantage of the kernel trick with randomization incorporated.
-The kernel similarity metrics have been proved to be a powerful tool for clustering complex data \cite{Yin10_pr_kernSimLearn,anand14_pami}, which, however, suffer from the difficulties in selecting proper kernel parameters.
-The kernel parameters can be learned by some metric learning techniques \cite{Yin10_pr_kernSimLearn,anand14_pami} with supervision or semi-supervision.
+The kernel similarity metrics have been proved to be a powerful tool for clustering complex data \cite{Wang13_pcyuen,liu19_tpami}, which, however, suffer from the difficulties in selecting proper kernel parameters.
+The kernel parameters can be learned by some metric learning techniques \cite{Wang13_pcyuen,liu19_tpami} with supervision or semi-supervision.
 But without human supervision, it is often extremely difficult to decide proper kernel parameters.
 This is a critical disadvantage of kernel methods for conventional (unsupervised) applications, which, nevertheless, just becomes an important advantage in our situation where what is highly desired is not the selection of a good kernel similarity metric, but the flexibility to create a large number of diversified ones.